PLACES OF INTEREST

 Event flyer for a food event featuring turkey wings and legs, held in New Orleans East on April 26, 2026, from 1:00 pm to 6:00 pm, at 3317 Franklin Ave, 70122, presented by Queens of Africa United International Foundation 501c3.
 The flyer includes cartoon characters, a logo with chicken wings, and promotional graphics for food and music.

-Queens of Africa United International Foundation offers unique food options to residents around the city by hosting the New Orleans East Turkey Wings and Legs Grub.
+Queens of Africa United International Foundation offers unique food options: Turkey Wings and Legs.

 Person with pink afro wig and sunglasses dancing and holding necklaces during a parade float decorated with elaborate pink and green designs and a large octopus sculpture in the background.

-“Love the Boot”-Art and Culture on Lake Forest Blvd. is an event that supports a statewide initiative started by Louisiana’s Lt.
-Governor, Billy Nungesser, to support cleanup efforts with the participation of many organizations including New Orleans East Matters and the Lake Forest Cultural District.
+“Love the Boot”-Art and Culture on Lake Forest Blvd. was an event that supported a statewide initiative started by Louisiana’s Lt.
+Governor, Billy Nungesser, to support cleanup efforts.
+Many organizations including New Orleans East Matters and the Lake Forest Cultural District participated.